-- 138. Plaintiffs reallege and incorporate by reference the foregoing paragraphs. - 139.
-Defendants, acting under the color of law, have enforced, promoted, encouraged, and sanctioned a policy, practice, and/or custom of excessive and unreasonable systemic Court Delay in Bronx Criminal Court.
+- 159. Plaintiffs reallege and incorporate by reference the foregoing paragraphs. - and sanctioned a policy, practice, and/or custom of excessive and unreasonable systemic Court Delay in Bronx Criminal Court.
 By permitting, tolerating, sanctioning, and causing such widespread systemic Court Delay, Defendants have deprived Named Plaintiffs, as well as the members of the class they seek to represent, of their due process right to have a trial at a meaningful time and in a meaningful manner as guaranteed by the Due Process Clause of the Fourteenth Amendment to the United States Constitution and 42 U.S.C. § 1983.